Infinite Mixtures of Infinite Factor Analysers: Introduction

-To address the difficulty in choosing the optimal number of latent factors, and to facilitate consideration of more flexible \textrm{MFA} models in which the number of factors may be cluster-specific, the mixture of infinite factor analysers model (MIFA) is introduced here. \textrm{MIFA} is achieved by considering the \textrm{MFA} model in a Bayesian framework and assuming a multiplicative gamma process (MGP) shrinkage prior \citep{Bhattacharya2011} on the cluster-specific factor loading matrices.
-Such a prior posits infinitely many factors within each cluster and allows the degree of shrinkage of the factor loadings towards zero to increase as the factor number tends towards infinity.
-The number of factors with non-negligible factor loadings can be considered as the `active' number of factors within each cluster.
-Following \cite{Bhattacharya2011} and \cite{Durante2017}, an efficient, adaptive Gibbs sampling algorithm is employed to estimate the \textrm{MIFA} model.
-Thus the choice of the number of active factors is automated, and model flexibility is greatly enhanced by allowing different numbers of active factors in different clusters.
-However, fitting \textrm{MIFA} models still requires specification of the number of clusters, and the choice of the optimal \textrm{MIFA} model still requires fitting a range of such models alongside the fraught task of choosing a suitable model selection criterion.
+By allowing infinitely many factors within each cluster, \textsf{IMIFA} addresses the difficulty in choosing the optimal number of factors.
+This facilitates fitting factor-analytic models which are more flexible, in the sense that the number of factors may be cluster-specific, thereby potentially improving clustering performance.
+This is achieved by assuming multiplicative gamma process (MGP) shrinkage priors \citep{Bhattacharya2011,Durante2017} on the cluster-specific factor loading matrices, thus generalising the MGP prior to the mixture setting.
+Such a prior allows the degree of shrinkage of the factor loadings towards zero to increase as the factor number tends towards infinity.
+The number of factors with non-negligible loadings can be considered as the `active' number of factors within each cluster.
+Following \citet{Bhattacharya2011}, a computationally efficient adaptive Gibbs sampling algorithm is employed for estimation.
+Thus, the choice of the numbers of active factors in different clusters is automated.

-Infinite mixtures of infinite factor analysers (\textrm{IMIFA}) is introduced as an extension of \textrm{MIFA} by considering an infinite, rather than finite, mixture model through the use of a nonparametric Dirichlet process \citep{Ferguson1973}, or its two-parameter generalisation, the Poisson-Dirichlet process \citep{Perman1992, pitman1997}.
-Thus \textrm{IMIFA} theoretically allows infinitely many clusters and simultaneously infinitely many factors within each cluster, offering a single-pass, computationally efficient approach to finding the optimal number of non-empty clusters, a subset of the `active' clusters for which parameters are sampled, and optimal numbers of cluster-specific active factors.
-Fitting a flexible \textrm{IMIFA} model therefore entirely obviates the need to select and employ a model selection criterion, and is achieved using the well-known stick-breaking representation \citep{Sethuraman1994} and an independent slice-efficient sampler \citep{Kalli2011}.

-The article proceeds as follows: Section \ref{Section:Models} considers and introduces a full suite of related models, beginning with the elementary factor analysis model and concluding with the novel and elegant \textrm{IMIFA} model.
-Related models between these extremes are also introduced, including \textrm{MIFA} and its overfitted version \citep{vanHavre2015}, termed the overfitted mixture of infinite factor analysers (OMIFA) model.
-Prior specifications and strategies for conducting posterior inference via MCMC are provided for each model.